Tree People 2025

 Difficulty: Easy

 Within the forested backdrop of Highlands Nature Sanctuary, we will learn to identify trees!
-Our main focus will be using a tree key and yes, some tree terminology.
+Our main focus will be using a tree key, along with some tree terminology, to distinguish the different tree species.
 For those not sure about a tree key -- it's a booklet with a series of 2-answer questions about a feature of the tree.
 By following the questions, you eventually come to the correct tree species.
 We'll learn the common features that separate the different species, and skills to use beyond this class to help unlock the mystery of trees wherever you are.
-Much of our class will be spent at the picnic shelter at the museum where we'll work in groups to key out various tree specimens.
-Afterward we will walk the grounds observing the magnificent diversity of trees and apply what we've learned.
+Much of our class will be spent at the picnic shelter at the museum, where we'll work in groups to key out various tree specimens.
+Afterward, we will walk the grounds observing the magnificent diversity of trees and apply what we've learned.
+Each student will receive a printed tree key.

 Ridgeview Farm & Maude's Cedar Narrows - Highlands Nature Sanctuary